sunhwan/charmmdoc/source/images.rst

    { IMGFrq  0                                      } ! suppress image updating

-The absence of the :keyword:`IMGFrq` keyword, maintains the current status of image updating.
-Specifying an ``IMGFrq`` value of zero, suppresses all image update functions, but does not modify the image lists in any way.
+The absence of the :chm:`IMGFrq` keyword, maintains the current status of image updating.
+Specifying an :chm:`IMGFrq` value of zero, suppresses all image update functions, but does not modify the image lists in any way.

-The ``IMGFrq`` integer value gives the frequency of image updating to use during dynamics or minimization.
-For setting up a single image update, any positive value may be used;
+The :chm:`IMGFrq` integer value gives the frequency of image updating to use during dynamics or minimization.
+For setting up a single image update, any positive value may be used.
+When negative value was used, e.g., ``INBFRQ = -1``, all lists are updated when necessary (heuristic test).

-``INBFRQ = -1`` --> all lists are updated when necessary (heuristic test). the update frequence based on a heuristic algorithm.
+.. index:: keyword; cutim, keyworkd; imbrief, image; imall

-The ``CUTIm`` value gives the maximum allowable distance of any group to be included in the image atom lists.
+The :chm:`CUTIm` value gives the maximum allowable distance of any group to be included in the image atom lists.
 Normally, a group is included only if it belongs to a transformation whose inverse transformation is of a higher index than its own.